tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-obfuscated-doh.md

 by not allowing any single DNS server to be aware of both the client IP address and the message contents.

-This document defines an Obfuscated DoH, an extension to DoH that allows for a proxied mode of resolution, in which DNS messages are encrypted in such a way that no DoH server can independently read both the client IP address and the DNS message contents.
+This document defines Obfuscated DoH, an extension to DoH that allows for a proxied mode of resolution, in which DNS messages are encrypted in such a way that no DoH server can independently read both the client IP address and the DNS message contents.

-This mechanism is intended to be used as one option for resolving privacy-sensitive content in a broader context of Adaptive DNS {{ADNS}}.
+This mechanism is intended to be used as one option for resolving privacy-sensitive content in the broader context of Adaptive DNS {{ADNS}}.

 ## Specification of Requirements